RAIN: Your Language Models Can Align Themselves without Finetuning: Conclusion

-Compared to standard auto-regressive inference, RAIN demands a longer inference time, on average a 4-fold increase on the LLaMA 30B model and the HH dataset.
-One potential approach to expedite the process is to employ RAIN for data generation and subsequently finetune the model using this generated data.
+\textbf{Limitations.} Compared to standard auto-regressive inference, RAIN demands a longer yet acceptable inference time.
+One potential approach to expedite the process is to employ RAIN for data generation and subsequently fine-tune the model using this generated data.
 This strategy transfers the additional inference overhead to the finetuning phase.
-Another solution is to design more sample-efficient approach for inference-time alignment.
 We will leave it as the future work.